Rise to Success: Career Highlights of James Barcia

 1971: Staff Assistant to Senator Philip A. Hart

-In 1971, James Barcia was a staff assistant to United States Senator Philip A. Hart of Michigan.
+In 1971, James Barcia served as a staff assistant to United States Senator Philip A. Hart of Michigan.

 1974: Graduated from Saginaw Valley State University

-In 1974, James Barcia received a B.A. from Saginaw Valley State University and was a community service coordinator for the Michigan Blood Center between 1974 and 1975.
+In 1974, James Barcia graduated with a B.A. from Saginaw Valley State University.
+He also worked as a community service coordinator for the Michigan Blood Center.

-1975: Community Service Coordinator for Michigan Blood Center
+1975: Community Service Coordinator for the Michigan Blood Center

 In 1975, James Barcia was a community service coordinator for the Michigan Blood Center.